m-col/mcol.xyz/content/notes/tor/onion_location_headers.rst

     add_header Onion-Location http://mcolxyzogp3cy4czf52oa2svu2vjge3otm3shxmtvwshyum47sis3iid.onion$request_uri;

-(In case of overflow: that is one line.)

 That header is all it takes for tor browser users to use onions by default on all sites that host them, removing any need for manual identification of whether websites that they visit host onion services.